mattmcfad/FE-Dev-Interviews/README.md

 * Have you worked with Canvas?
 * What are SVGs?
 * What are different types of storage in HTML5?
-* Are you familiar with Jade or HAML?
+* Are you familiar with Jade or Haml?

 ### CSS